 Once multiple people have made edits to your spreadsheet, how do you know for sure which version is the definitive one?
 Having to guess risks misinforming your marketplace admins.
 And having wrong product information will get you severely penalized by Google Shopping, Amazon, and the other major marketplaces.

 A real product database enables you and all your colleagues to access and edit information on a single, centralized source.

 The entire job of a database is to help you find stored information fast.
 The “Control+F” is pretty much all you get with Excel.
 There aren’t additional filters unless you sort columns, and that can be dicey if you do it wrong.

-Given these limited functions, filtering and finding information quickly becomes a pain.
-A good CMS-based product database will not only have a solid search function, but also let you set filters to quickly find exactly the product version you want.
+Finding, filtering and viewing information is difficust with such limited functionality.
+In addition to a search function, a good CMS-based product database should also let you set filters to quickly find exactly the product version you want.

 4. Keeping inventory up to date throughout the day is hard labor.